Junior corner from Miami, Fla.

-Dan O’Brien is in his second year at the Naval Academy and in his first season coaching the defensive backs with Keith Jones.
+Dan O'Brien is in his second year at the Naval Academy and in his first season coaching the defensive backs with Keith Jones.
 Last year, O'Brien coached the outside linebackers with Justin Davis.

 Navy finished the 2014 season with an 8-5 record, qualified for a bowl game for the 11th time in the last 12 years, won a bowl game for just the ninth time in school history (beat San Diego State, 17-16, in the Poinsettia Bowl), won a bowl game in back-to-back years for the second time in school history and defeated Army for a series-record 13th consecutive year.